Psychology Today Editorial typographic illustration

 Press + awards

-This project was awarded Carbon [notable entry] in the Fresh Future Awards 2018.
+This typographic design project was awarded Carbon [notable entry] for editorial design in the Fresh Future Awards 2018.

 Mark did a first rate job for our 50th anniversary issue — very responsive to art direction, creative, quick and professional.